 Please also remember that it is your responsibility to clarify with courier companies the importance of delivering your work by the deadline and to meet all the associated payments.
 The delivery and return of a portfolio remains entirely a candidate’s responsibility.

-The colleges will advise you if you have been shortlisted for interview in November.
+The colleges will advise you in November if you have been shortlisted for interview.

 The Ruskin normally retains the portfolios of those applicants who have been shortlisted until the interview date in early December.
 Portfolios can then be taken away once the interview process is completed.